-- The quantity of roadside facing development should be restricted to ones or twos; and - j.
+- The quantity of roadside facing development should be restricted to ones or twos; and - i.
 Communal access and development that extends further than one plot back is characteristic.

-- Development dwelling quantities should be restricted to five and less; - Centrally located new development could support sensitive mixed-use applications; and - n.
+- k.
+Development dwelling quantities should be restricted to six and less; - I. Centrally located new development could support sensitive mixed-use applications; and - m.
 New developments should have not more than two dwellings facing the A465 with a primary elevation.

-- Small-scale farm redevelopments derived from original farm building layouts would be characteristic; and - High-quality, sensitively sited new houses on single plots could be suitable.
+- n.
+Small-scale farm redevelopments derived from original farm building layouts would be characteristic; and - o.
+High-quality, sensitively sited new houses on single plots could be suitable.